Erving Goffman: Career

 The research Goffman did on Unst inspired him to write his first major work, The Presentation of Self in Everyday Life (1956).
-After graduating from the University of Chicago, in 1954–57 he was an assistant to the athletic director at the National Institute for Mental Health in Bethesda, Maryland.
+After graduating from the University of Chicago, in 1954–1957 he was an assistant to the athletic director at the National Institute for Mental Health in Bethesda, Maryland.
 Participant observation done there led to his essays on mental illness and total institutions which came to form his second book, Asylums: Essays on the Social Situation of Mental Patients and Other Inmates (1961).

-In 1958 Goffman became a faculty member in the sociology department at the University of California, Berkeley, first as a visiting professor, then from 1962 as a full professor.
-In 1968 he moved to the University of Pennsylvania, receiving the Benjamin Franklin Chair in Sociology and Anthropology, due largely to the efforts of Dell Hymes, a former colleague at Berkeley.
-In 1969 he became a fellow of the American Academy of Arts and Sciences.
-In 1970 Goffman became a cofounder of the American Association for the Abolition of Involuntary Mental Hospitalization and coauthored its Platform Statement.
-In 1971 he published Relations in Public, in which he tied together many of his ideas about everyday life, seen from a sociological perspective.
+In 1958, Goffman became a faculty member in the sociology department at the University of California, Berkeley, first as a visiting professor, then from 1962 as a full professor.
+In 1968, he moved to the University of Pennsylvania, receiving the Benjamin Franklin Chair in Sociology and Anthropology, due largely to the efforts of Dell Hymes, a former colleague at Berkeley.
+In 1969, he became a fellow of the American Academy of Arts and Sciences.
+In 1970, Goffman became a cofounder of the American Association for the Abolition of Involuntary Mental Hospitalization and coauthored its Platform Statement.
+In 1971, he published Relations in Public, in which he tied together many of his ideas about everyday life, seen from a sociological perspective.
 Another major book of his, Frame Analysis, came out in 1974.
-He received a Guggenheim Fellowship for 1977–78.
+He received a Guggenheim Fellowship for 1977–1978.
 In 1979, Goffman received the Cooley-Mead Award for Distinguished Scholarship, from the Section on Social Psychology of the American Sociological Association.
-He was elected the 73rd president of the American Sociological Association, serving in 1981–82, but was unable to deliver the presidential address in person due to progressing illness.
+He was elected the 73rd president of the American Sociological Association, serving in 1981–1982, but was unable to deliver the presidential address in person due to progressing illness.

 Posthumously, in 1983, Goffman received the Mead Award from the Society for the Study of Symbolic Interaction.

+Personal life and death

+In 1952, Goffman married Angelica Schuyler Choate (nicknamed Sky); in 1953, their son Thomas was born.
+Angelica experienced mental illness and died by suicide in 1964.

+In 1981, Goffman married sociolinguist Gillian Sankoff.
+The following year saw the birth of their daughter, Alice, who also became a sociologist.

+Outside his academic career, Goffman was known for his interest, and relative success, in the stock market and gambling.
+At one point, in pursuit of his hobbies and ethnographic studies, he became a pit boss at a Las Vegas casino.

+Goffman died in Philadelphia, Pennsylvania, on 19 November 1982, of stomach cancer.